Travel in Austria

 How to get to the Naschmarkt and the Flea Market?

 The market is located between two subway stations: Karlsplatz and Kettenbrückengasse.
 The U4 subway line (the green line) runs between these two stations.
-If you get off at Kettenbrückengasse station, you will be at the back of the market (where the flea market is held), and from there you can walk among the stalls towards Karlsplatz and the church.
+If you get off at Kettenbrückengasse station, you arrive at the back of the market (where the flea market is held), and from there you can walk among the stalls toward Karlsplatz and the church.

 You can also arrive from Karlsplatz station.
 The U1 (red line) and U2 (purple line) also stop at this station.
 From there, you have to walk about 10 minutes to get to the market.